flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 If such a situation happens:

-- Get your speed below 260kts (which is already too high!!)
+- Get your speed below 260 kt (which is already too high!!)
 - Getting the gear lever back to the down position, then to up, will hopefully switch on the second LGCIU computer and save the day.

 !!! tip "Always check your speed when using the gear system, and everything will be ok!"